How is childhood leukemia classified?

 French-American-British (FAB) classification of AML

-The older FAB system divides AML into subtypes, based on the type of cell involved and how mature it is.
-In this system, the subtypes of AML are classified mainly based on their morphology (how they look under the microscope) using routine and cytochemical stains.
-There are 8 subtypes of AML: M0 to M7 (the "M" refers to myeloid).
+The older FAB system divides AML into subtypes based on the type of cell the leukemia started in and how mature the cells are.
+In this system, the subtypes of AML are classified mainly based on their morphology (how they look under the microscope).
+There are 8 subtypes of AML: M0 to M7 (the M refers to myeloid).

 World Health Organization (WHO) classification of AML

-The FAB classification system is useful and is still commonly used to group AML into subtypes.
-But it doesn't take into account many other prognostic factors that doctors have learned about in recent years, such as chromosome changes in the leukemia cells.
-The newer WHO system includes some of these factors to try to help better classify cases of AML based on a person's outlook.
-Not all doctors use this new system.
+The FAB classification system is still commonly used to group AML into subtypes.
+But it doesn’t take into account many other factors that are now known to affect prognosis (outlook), such as chromosome changes in the leukemia cells.
+The newer WHO system includes some of these factors to help better classify AML based on a person’s outlook.

-The WHO system divides AML into several broad groups:
+The WHO system divides AML into several groups: